On Labor Day: Remembering Those Who Died While Building the Conowingo Dam

 Curtis S. Poist of Port Deposit once wrote a Baltimore Sun article called “Helping Build Conowingo Dam.”
 “There was no way telling how many men were killed on the job,” he wrote.
 “Often the word would go around that a man had been killed, but I never saw a fatal accident.”
 The workmen spoke so many languages, came from so many parts of the world, nobody knew much about anybody else.
 Usually, a man was known only by the number on his badge.
 So if he fell into an excavation along with several tons of wet concrete who was to miss him let along mourn his passing?”

 The registry probably represents a significant undercount as the primary sources for this preliminary registry are newspapers.
-I’m planning a visit to the Maryland Archives soon for another investigation and will pull death certificates for these men and others I am able to locate.
+I’m planning a visit to the Maryland Archives soon for another investigation and will pull death certificates for these men and others I can locate.

 Still, on this Labor Day, it is appropriate to remember the fallen workers thus far identified.
 I will update this registry as more workers are identified.